helior/iedrupal-site/README.md

 #### TODO:
-- Deploy to Github Pages.
+- Ensure paths to styles, scripts, and links work